 - Substantive statement on Teaching - Substantive statement on Advising and/or Mentoring Effectiveness - Substantive statement on Scholarly/Creative Activity and Professional Development - Substantive statement on Service The statement will include self-assessment and discussion, supported by examples, of the evidence detailed in each of the tables below.
-The candidate should make the case that he or she has achieved either competency or proficiency, based on the definitions provided in policy, in each of the four evaluation categories.
+The candidate should make the case that he or she has met the standards based on the definitions provided in policy in each of the four evaluation categories.
 Evidence Examples List:

-- Applicants that complete tasks and fulfill duties as assigned at a minimum show competency.
-To achieve proficiency, applicants must demonstrate that they have been and in all likelihood will continue to be productive faculty members throughout their careers by consistently contributing in meaningful ways to the College and to their disciplines. - Candidates may not count one piece of evidence in more than one category. - In the case, where a candidate has been awarded a course release, it is the responsibility of the candidate to account for and document the outcomes resulting from the release.
-The outcomes should be commensurate with the release-time awarded. - Faculty should work with their Chair and peers to identify a program of work (evidence) that is consistent with Division and College standards and, if carried out as proscribed in policy, will ultimately lead to successful attainment of tenure.
-TEACHING - According to policy, candidates must demonstrate proficiency in this category.
-Candidates must maintain required licenses/certifications Candidate portfolios must include the following: SCE's Peer Observations Self-Assessment of teaching effectiveness (in candidate statement) Chair Observation Evidence of proficiency in Teaching demonstrates an active and consistent pattern of growth and contribution.
-It may include, but is not limited to, the following: Nominations for teaching awards Receipt of teaching awards Development of new teaching materials; examples of innovative methods Development of new teaching modes (online, hybrid, competency-based, etc.) Inclusion and assessment of high-impact practices (writing intensive, collaborative assignments, etc.) Self-reflection on teaching practices in one course per semester (in addition to the candidate statement) Self-reflection on teaching practices in one course over multiple semesters Supervision of students' independent studies and/or senior research projects Examples of course materials Development of teaching materials and new activities Examples of innovative materials TEACHING - According to policy, candidates must demonstrate proficiency in this category.
-Collaborations with other faculty in development of new activities Demonstrated effectiveness as a team member where the team approach is used Piloting of new activities and evaluating their efficacy Development of new courses (either new to the catalog or new to the faculty member): syllabi, proposals, outlines Development of curricula: proposal, 4-year plans, degree plans Other evidence related to teaching ADVISING and/or MENTORING Candidate portfolios must include the following:
+- Applicants must demonstrate that they have been and in all likelihood will continue to be productive faculty members throughout their careers by consistently contributing in meaningful ways to the College and to their disciplines. - Candidates may not include one piece of evidence in more than one category without clearly and convincingly explaining why.
+The burden of proof is on the candidate to show that the activities involved are broad and distinct enough to justifiably appear in multiple categories. - In the case, where a candidate has been awarded a course release, it is the responsibility of the candidate to account for and document the outcomes resulting from the release.
+The outcomes should be commensurate with the release-time awarded. - Faculty should work with their Chair and peers to identify a program of work (evidence) that is consistent with Division and college standards and, if carried out as proscribed in policy, will ultimately lead to promotion.
+TEACHING Candidates must maintain required licenses/certifications Candidate portfolios must include the following: SCE's Peer Observations Self-Assessment of teaching effectiveness (in candidate statement) Chair Observation Evidence should demonstrate an active and consistent pattern of growth and contribution.
+Evidence for promotion to Associate Professor or Professor may include, but is not limited to, the following: Nominations for teaching awards Receipt of teaching awards Development of new teaching materials; examples of innovative methods Development of new teaching modes (online, hybrid, competency-based, etc.) Inclusion and assessment of high-impact practices (writing intensive, collaborative assignments, etc.) Self-reflection on teaching practices in one course per semester (in addition to the candidate statement) Self-reflection on teaching practices in one course over multiple semesters Supervision of students' independent studies and/or senior research projects Examples of course materials Development of teaching materials and new activities Examples of innovative materials Collaborations with other faculty in development of new activities Demonstrated effectiveness as a team member where the team approach is used Piloting of new activities and evaluating their efficacy Development of new courses (either new to the catalog or new to the faculty member): syllabi, proposals, outlines Development of curricula: proposal, 4-year plans, degree plans One or more evaluations from a faculty member outside the Division Other evidence related to teaching Evidence for promotion to Professor must include the following: Evidence of excellence in teaching from former students ADVISING and/or MENTORING Candidate portfolios must include the following: